Table of Contents

-One of the most diverse family of plants, the Orchidaceae, commonly called orchids, consists of hundreds of genera and thousands of flower species.
-While they’re tropical blooms commonly found in Asia, Central and South America, some of them are grown in the northern and southern regions with temperate climates.
+One of the most diverse families of plants, the Orchidaceae, commonly called orchids, consists of hundreds of genera and thousands of flower species.
+While they’re tropical blooms commonly found in Asia, and Central and South America, some of them are grown in the northern and southern regions with temperate climates.

 Orchids are described as bilaterally symmetrical and come in every color and size that you can imagine.
 While pastels and whites are common, some varieties have striped designs similar to tiger prints or even cow spots.

 Orchids generally represent love, beauty, sophistication, and luxury.
 In Ancient Greek times, the tubers of the flower were associated with virility and men would eat them to enhance the chances of conceiving a boy.
 However, during the Victorian era, the flower became a symbol of luxury and prestige, which continues to this day.

 These flowers are extremely varied, so it’s no surprise that they carry different meanings and symbolism too.
 In the language of flowers, here are the common meanings of orchids:

 - Refined Beauty – These blooms are the perfect way to say, “You are beautiful.”
 In some cultures, it also symbolizes mature charm.

 - Love – Orchids are an embodiment of pure affection.
 The flower is believed to have the aphrodisiac power to boost romance.
 It’s also associated with fertility and is even regarded as the Chinese symbol for many children.